amwayiallan/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ # YOLO APP
+ This is an ecommerce website that enables buyers to view and buy fashion accessories online.

+ ### Choice of Base Image

+    Frontend Client (React): For the frontend client, we chose the Node.js LTS version as the base image for building the application.
+We utilized the official Node.js Docker image, which provides a stable environment for running JavaScript applications.

+    Backend Server (Node.js): Similar to the frontend client, we opted for the Node.js LTS version as the base image for the backend server.
+We used the official Node.js Docker image to ensure compatibility and stability.

+    MongoDB Database: Instead of building a custom Docker image for MongoDB, we opted to use the official MongoDB Docker image available on Docker Hub.
+This image provides a pre-configured MongoDB database server, simplifying the setup process.